 - To add an existing Facebook Page, click Add a Page.
 To create a new page, click Create a New Page.

-- Follow Facebook Business Manager’s instructions to complete the process.
+- Follow Facebook Business Manager’s prompts to complete the process.

-Step 3 - Convert your personal Instagram profile to a business profile
+Step 3 - Convert your personal Instagram profile to a professional account

-Convert your personal Instagram profile to a business profile and reconnect your Facebook page:
+Convert your personal Instagram profile to a professional account and reconnect your Facebook page:

 - Select the Facebook Page you added to Facebook Business Manager.